Democrats condemn Bob Good ad showing opponent Cameron Webb against images of rioting as ‘racist dog whistle’

 Webb and Good will appear at their first joint candidates’ first forum next week.

-Good has focused part of his campaign efforts on shoring up support from conservative pastors, who he invited to August meetings that were billed in part as focusing on a new anti-discrimination law protecting LGBTQ people in Virginia; the law, Good said, could infringe on the First Amendment rights of religious individuals and groups.
+Good has focused part of his campaign efforts on shoring up support from conservative pastors, whom he invited to August meetings that were billed in part as focusing on a new anti-discrimination law protecting LGBTQ people in Virginia; the law, Good said, could infringe on the First Amendment rights of religious individuals and groups.